 10. What’s your best piece of advice you would give to someone who wants to teach English abroad?

-You’re going to impact their lives and leave your mark, that’s a wonderful thing!
-Being that you’re moving to a new country with a culture that is different from your own, it’s best to come with an open mind and try to have fun like the locals do.
-You might really enjoy it!
+Being that you’re moving to a new country with a culture that is different from your own, it’s best to come with an open mind and try to have fun as the locals do.

 Make sure to check out Bria and her adventures on her blog, Finessing Finances.